maximilianhoerl/mmdgpy/README.md

 ## Documentation

-To build the documentation, go into the `doxygen` directory and run `doxygen`.
+The `sphinx` documentation can be build inside the `docs` directory.
 ````
-cd mmdgpy/doxygen
+cd mmdgpy/docs
-doxygen
+make html
 ````

 ## Literature